Aneel Bhusri

 Aneel Bhusri (born February 14, 1966) is an American business executive.
-He is the executive chairman of Workday.
+He is the chairman and chief executive officer of Workday, the company he co-founded in 2005.
 He is also a partner at Greylock Partners and was a member of Intel's board of directors between 2014 and 2019.
 Bhusri has been a billionaire since 2014; as of 2021 he has a net worth of $3.1 billion.

 Early life

 Aneel Bhusri was born in an Indian-American family of Punjabi descent, in Pittsford, New York on February 14, 1966.
 He was educated at Brown University, receiving a Bachelor of Science degree in electrical engineering.
 He has an MBA from Stanford Graduate School of Business.
 His first job after college was as a corporate finance analyst at Morgan Stanley.

 Career

 In 1993, Bhusri became the director of planning at PeopleSoft, then primarily a human resources software company.
 Later, working for David Duffield, with whom he went on to co-found Workday, he became responsible for product strategy and marketing.
 In 1999, he became vice chairman of the company, serving in that role until the takeover by Oracle in 2004.
 In the meantime, PeopleSoft had developed ERP, CRM, and other offerings, in addition to Human Resource Management.

 Also since 1999, Bhusri has been a partner at Greylock Partners, a venture capital firm which has backed companies including Facebook, Groupon, Dropbox, Tumblr and Airbnb.
 At Greylock he has been an investor in cloud technologies, with an emphasis on applications, data center infrastructure and middleware, and serves on the boards of a number of companies in which Greylock has invested, including Cloudera and Pure Storage.